 3) Fill cracks with caulk

-If you have cracks in your walls, cold air can get through them and make it hard for your heater to do its job.
-Make sure they’re sealed up.
+If your walls have cracks, cold air can pass through them, making it difficult for your heater to work.
+Make sure the cracks are sealed up.

-To seal any gaps, use a high-quality silicon-based caulk.
+Use a high-quality silicon-based caulk to seal any gaps.
 Ensure you carefully scrape the old caulk off before applying the new caulk to your windows.

 4) Use bubble wrap